 Next, since $N_n-N_{n-1}$ is a point process itself, for any bounded $A\in\mathcal B(\mathbb R)$ of Lebesgue measure $\mathrm{Leb}(A)<\infty$, and $B\in\mathcal F$,

 which is finite, using that $\mathbb Q$ is a probability measure.
-Hence by Borel-Cantelli, $N_n$ is a.s. eventually constant on any bounded $A\times B\in\mathcal B(\mathbb R)\times \mathcal F$, whence it converges to some process $N$.
-The left-shift operator is continuous, whence i.e. $N$ inherits the $S_t$-compatibleness of $(N_n)_{n\geq0}$.
+Hence, by Borel-Cantelli, $N_n$ is a.s.\ eventually constant on any bounded $A\times B\in\mathcal B(\mathbb R)\times \mathcal F$, whence it converges to some process $N$.
+The left-shift operator is continuous, whence i.e., $N$ inherits the $S_t$-compatibleness of $(N_n)_{n\geq0}$.

 To finish the proof of the existence part, we verify that the limit processes $N$, $\Lambda$ satisfy the stated dynamics.
-First, by Fatou's lemma, for all $A\in\mathcal B(\mathbb R)$, $B\in\mathcal F$ of bounded measure, it holds that where we use stationarity of the intensity processes as we did before.
+First, by Fatou's lemma, for all $A\in\mathcal B(\mathbb R)$, $B\in\mathcal F$ of bounded measure, it holds that

+where we use stationarity of the intensity processes as we did before.
 Note that the limits in the previous display actually exists, so that we can replace the limit inferiors by limits.
-Hence $N$ is a modification of a process with conditional intensity $\Lambda(\cdot)$.
+Hence, $N$ is a modification of a process with conditional intensity $\Lambda(\cdot)$.
 For the process $\Lambda(\cdot)$, note that

-where we apply Lemma \ref{Poisson construction}, the Lipschitz condition, the triangle inequality, and Fubini's theorem.
-Hence by letting $n\to\infty$ and by using stationarity, we see that $\Lambda(\cdot)$ is a modification of the process satisfying dynamics (\ref{intensity nonlinear uni}).
+where we apply Lemma~\ref{Poisson construction}, the Lipschitz condition, the triangle inequality, and Fubini's theorem.
+Hence, by letting $n\to\infty$ and by using stationarity, we see that $\Lambda(\cdot)$ is a modification of the process satisfying dynamics \eqref{intensity nonlinear uni}.